RandyYanish/Note-Taker/README.md

 ## Description

 This application can help you compile and save all of your notes.
+You can write new notes and save them to the database, view old notes, and manage the deletion of notes that are no longer needed.

 ## Table of Contents: